gengjia0214/AIRoti/README.md

 @email: jxg570@miami.edu

 Welcome!
 Thank you for visiting.

 This project is conducted at the University of Miami.

-This repo is only for hosting the project blogs.
+The repo is only for hosting the project blogs.

 Currently, the dataset and the full src code for this project are NOT open for public.
 However, some of the toolbox developed for this project can be accessed via separated repo as follows: